- What This Article Covers

 - Ensure you’ve asked your references if it is okay to use them as references.

 - Do you know if they will say positive things about you?
-This is obviously key.
+This is key.

-- Ensure your references know when you’ve given out their names as well as the detail on the company and position.
+- Ensure your references know when you’ve given out their names and the details of the company and position.

-- Your references should preferably be former managers/supervisors or other individuals who are familiar with the work you do.
+- Your references should preferably be former managers/supervisors or others familiar with your work.

 - Keep a list of references (5 or more would be ideal).
 While a company generally asks for two or three references, you may want to pick and choose based on the opportunity.

-- Have all of the details on your references handy.
-This includes title, the company where they work, their phone number as well as an
+- Have all of the details handy in your references.
+This includes the title, the company where they work, their phone number, and an

 email address.